 An Overview of Irrigation Techniques & Technology

-In areas where rain doesn’t come regularly or when growing water-hungry crops, farmers are forced to get creative when deciding how to keep fields green and lush.
+In areas where rain doesn’t come regularly or when growing water-hungry crops, farmers are forced to get creative.
 Irrigation uses groundwater, surface water, and water delivered directly to farms to hydrate thirsty plants.

 While operations in western states make up the bulk of U.S. farms that irrigate, farms across the country use irrigation.
 Just five states – Nebraska, California, Texas, Arkansas, and Idaho – house 52% of the nation’s total irrigation acres.

 There are multiple ways to irrigate.
 Research has backed numerous effective application strategies, but each farmer has their own preference and budget.
 On this page, you’ll find an overview of techniques and how irrigation fits into the U.S. agriculture landscape.

 One approach to getting plants the moisture they need is by sending water directly to the roots with a drip irrigation system or a subsurface drip irrigation system.
 A drip system is made up of hoses with holes throughout that pump water directly to plant roots within the soil.
 While this irrigation method is more expensive, farmers see a reduction in water applied.
 Drip can also be beneficial to oddly shaped or sloped fields.

 Today, precision mobile drip irrigation (PMDI) exists, which is essentially a hybrid of drip and center pivot irrigation.
 PMDI uses drip hoses on a center pivot system, rather than nozzle heads, to get water to plants without getting wheel tracks wet or investing entirely in a drip system.